 6. At the end of the day, allow the machine ample time to cool down before fully shutting it off.
 Maintenance checks, especially to the engine, should only be done when the machine has cooled completely.

 Although it’s by no means rocket science, optimum backhoe performance doesn’t happen by accident.
 Equipment professionals must apply a thoughtful and thorough approach to operation, every day, in order to get the most out of a backhoe.

-For more information on safety for backhoes and all construction equipment from John Deere, visit your local RDO Equipment Co. store.
+See more information on backhoes and other construction equipment offerings from RDO Equipment Co.
+Or, learn more by contacting your local RDO Equipment Co. store.